This Army vet started a company to entertain the troops and honor the fallen

-So, with the encouragement of his new wife Sidney, he did something suitably unorthodox: He launched To The Fallen Records, “the world’s first military record label,” as he put it.
+So, with the encouragement of his new wife Sidney, he did something suitably unorthodox: He launched To The Fallen Records [now To The Fallen Entertainment], “the world’s first military record label,” as he put it.
 The name came from a large tattoo he’d had inked across his back a few years before in remembrance of the seven soldiers his unit lost on that tragic day in Iraq.

 To The Fallen (TTF) exclusively featured veteran artists, primarily in the hip hop and country genres.
 The company was featured in Rolling Stone, Billboard, and The New York Times.
 The word was getting out, and Gilfillan was confident he’d started a viable business.